 PHASE 1: QAANAAQ, GREENLAND

-Containing some of the last intact Inuit hunting cultures still in existence, the Inuit, who rely on hunting and fishing as their primary source of food, risk losing not only their traditional ways of life, but also their health.
+Containing some of the last intact hunting cultures still in existence, the Inuit, who rely on hunting and fishing as their primary source of food, risk losing their traditional ways of life due to hunting quotas and climate change.

 PHASE 2: PENOBSCOT WATERSHED, MAINE

 With decades of damming, toxic dumping into the rivers and a strain on the freshwater environments, populations of anadromous fish are on the decline as they haven’t been able to make the journey back to freshwater spawning grounds.

 PHASE 3: SARGASSO SEA, ATLANTIC OCEAN